 If you created a Fastly account before May 15th, 2017, you may have used an API key (or multiple API keys) to authenticate API requests.
-This account-level credential will be gradually migrated to a personal API token with a global scope and access to all of your services.
-Because all tokens need to be owned by a user, this credential will be assigned to a newly created, synthetic user on your account.
-This user, with the name Global API Token, has already been created on your account in preparation for the gradual migration.
+This account-level credential was migrated to a personal API token with a global scope and access to all of your services.
+Because all tokens need to be owned by a user, this credential was assigned to a newly created, synthetic user with the name Global API Token.

-Guides (/guides/) > Account management (/guides/accounts) > Account types and billing (/guides/account-types-and-billing/)
+· Guides (/guides/) > Account management > Account types and billing (/guides/account-types-and-billing/)